LucasCtrl/mHub/README.md

 ![Hello image](https://github.com/lucasctrl/mhub/blob/main/.github/screenshots/header.png)

 - Change all the greetings by replacing the desired value.
-- Fill in your [OpenWeather](https://openweathermap.org) API key as well as your longitude and latitude ([with the Geocoding API](https://openweathermap.org/api/geocoding-api)) to see the current weather around you. *If the `weather` object is empty or does not exist, you will not being able to see the weather.*
+- Fill in your [OpenWeather](https://openweathermap.org) API key as well as your longitude and latitude ([with the Geocoding API](https://openweathermap.org/api/geocoding-api)) to see the current weather around you. *If  `weather` object is empty or does not exist, you will not being able to see the weather.*

 ```json
 {